- The T-Mobile / Sprint merger is at last complete.

 So now what?

 And what does this mean for the cellular industry overall?

 Table of Contents

 The main reason that Sprint was such an enticing acquisition target for T-Mobile was the vast amounts of cellular spectrum under Sprint's control.

-This mid-band spectrum will compliment T-Mobile's current long-rang 600MHz 5G network, allowing the two bands to be combined to deliver both range and speeds.
+This mid-band spectrum will complement T-Mobile's current long-range 600MHz 5G network, allowing the two bands to be combined to deliver both range and speeds.